oap-project/oap-tools/integrations/oap/kubernetes/README.md

 ```

 ### Build the OAP Docker Image
-Go to folder [docker/spark-ubuntu](./docker/oap-ubuntu) and execute the following command to build OAP docker image which is based on Spark base docker image.
+Go to folder docker/oap-ubuntu and execute the following command to build OAP docker image which is based on Spark base docker image.
 ```
 cd ../oap-ubuntu
 docker build --tag oap-ubuntu:1.3.0 .
 ```

 ## Run Spark/OAP on Kubernetes
-Before doing this, we assume you have set up Kubernetes environment andKubernetes works properly.
-All the tool scripts are under [spark](./spark) or [oap](./oap) directory.
+Before doing this, we assume you have set up Kubernetes environment and it worked properly.
+All the tool scripts are under "spark" or "oap" folder.
 We tested these scripts in Minikube environment.
 If you are using other Kubernetes distributions, you may need to make some changes to work properly.

 ### Create Spark User and Assign Cluster Role
 Spark running on Kubernetes needs edit role of your Kubernetes clusters to create driver or executor pods.